Admission Schemes and Requirements

 Why should I study in Hong Kong?
 If I am interested in Chinese Studies, wouldn’t it be better for me to study in mainland China?

-For students interested in Chinese Studies, Hong Kong a unique opportunity to be simultaneously both inside and outside China: when Britain returned Hong Kong to mainland China in 1997, the mainland Chinese government instituted a policy by which Hong Kong would maintain a great deal of autonomy.
+Hong Kong is a unique opportunity to simultaneously be both inside and outside China: when Britain returned Hong Kong to mainland China in 1997, the mainland Chinese government instituted a policy by which Hong Kong would maintain a great deal of autonomy.
 As such, Hong Kong - while definitively a Chinese city with easy access to the rest of greater China - can offer students a unique perspective on contemporary China, as well as a space in which to fully discuss China in its entirety.
-Hong Kong is literally where East met West.
-There is no better place to be.
+Hong Kong is literally where the East meets the West.
+There is no better place to be study China.

 I have never studied Chinese.
-Am I eligible to study the Chinese Studies Programme?
+Am I eligible for the Chinese Studies Programme?

 Yes!
 The Programme is taught in English; no knowledge of Chinese is required for admission.